 Its lovely to meet you.

 I believe in enjoying the now and I have made it my mission to create wearable reminders of the beautiful everyday.
+Simple reminders of the charming ordinary, making it easy for eternal optimists like you to find jewellery that they will enjoy everyday and look good whilst doing it.

 My inspiration comes from small details at charming, happy moments.
 A gorgeous color whipped into the clouds forming a stunning shape at dusk, the curve of a flowing dress as it twirls in the wind, Msasa pods crackling underfoot, an ornate hairstyle on a joyous occasion or a stunning array of green, golden and brown leaves on a drive.